 Lamb Kofta

-Lamb kofta can be traced to ancient Persia when minced meat was blended with spices to form meatballs or patties.
-As trade routes widened, the concept of Kofta spread throughout the Middle East and the world.
-Middle Eastern Koftas are made with minced lamb or beef seasoned with cumin, coriander, cardamom, and cinnamon.
+The origins of lamb kofta can be traced back to ancient Persia, where minced meat was combined with various spices to form meatballs or patties.
+As trade routes expanded, the concept of kofta disseminated throughout the Middle East and beyond.
+Traditionally, Middle Eastern koftas are crafted from minced lamb or beef, and they are seasoned with an array of spices, including cumin, coriander, cardamom, and cinnamon.

-Ground Lamb Meat.
-Garlic cloves, onion, parsley.
-Bread crumbs, olive oil, butter.
-Cumin powder, sumac powder, garlic powder, onion powder, nutmeg powder, smoked paprika powder, salt.
+Ground lamb, garlic cloves, onion, parsley, bread crumbs, olive oil, butter, cumin powder, sumac powder, garlic powder, onion powder, nutmeg powder, smoked paprika powder, and salt.

 Instructions